-Fresh Water Cooling System - The heat exchanger has a single drainage point that can be accessed by removing the anode or drain plug.
-Refer to "Storage and Winter Lay-Up" on page 8-1.
+Fresh Water Cooling System - The heat exchanger has a single drainage point that can be accessed by removing the blue drain plug.
+Refer to Section 8, Storage and Winter Lay-up.

 4. Check engine oil level with the dipstick.
 Do not overfill.